patevs/learn_flutter/docs/libs.md

 ## Onboarding

 * [`fancy_on_boarding`](https://github.com/xsahil03x/fancy_on_boarding) A Fancy OnBoarding Screen Library for Easy and Quick Usage.
+* [`introduction_screen`](https://github.com/Pyozer/introduction_screen) Introduction screen allow you to have a screen at launcher for example, where you can explain your app.
 * [`just_the_tooltip`](https://github.com/Nolence/just_the_tooltip) A directional tooltip for flutter projects.

 ---